- The average cost of car insurance in Nevada is $3,963 a year or $330 per month, based on our data analysis.

 Full coverage comprises liability, comprehensive, collision and any other coverage required by your state.

-Below, you will find the rates for car insurance in Nevada for different coverage levels.
+Below are the Nevada car insurance costs for three different coverage levels.

 State minimum car insurance in Nevada